 Custodial credit risk is the risk that in the event of a bank failure, the School District's deposits may not be returned to it.
 The School District does not have a deposit policy for custodial credit risk.
-At June 30, 2021, the School District had deposits with a carrying amount of \$34,332,904.27 and a bank balance of \$35,199,676.16.
-The bank balances insured by Federal depository insurance were \$557,134.92 and the bank balances collateralized with securities held by the pledging financial institution or by the pledging financial institution's trust department or agent in the School District's name were \$409,972.69.
+At June 30, 2022, School District had deposits with a carrying amount of \$33,994,513.44 and a bank balance of \$34,857,873.68.
+The bank balances insured by Federal depository insurance were \$755,240.79 and the bank balances collateralized with securities held by the pledging financial institution or by the pledging financial institution's trust department or agent in the School District's name were \$1,027,101.26.

-At June 30, 2021, \$34,232,568.55 of the School District's bank balances was in the State's Secure Deposit Program (SDP).
+At June 30, 2022, \$33,075,531.63 of the School District's bank balances was exposed to custodial credit risk.
+This balance was in the State's Secure Deposit Program (SDP).

 The School District participates in the State's Secure Deposit Program (SDP), a multi-bank pledging pool.
 The SDP requires participating banks that accept public deposits in Georgia to operate under the policy and procedures of the program.
-The Georgia Office of State Treasurer (OST) sets the collateral requirements and pledging level for each covered depository.
+The Georgia Office of State Treasurer (OST) sets the collateral requirements and pledging level for 3each covered depository.
 There are four tiers of collateralization levels specifying percentages of eligible securities to secure covered deposits: 25%, 50%, 75%, and 110%.
 The SDP also provides for collateral levels to be increased in the amount of up to 125% if economic or financial conditions warrants.
 The program lists the types of eligible criteria.
 The OST approves authorized custodians.